facebook/react-strict-dom/apps/website/docs/api/02-css/03-defineVars.md

 :::warning

-Variables must be defined as named exports in a `.stylex.js` (or `.stylex.ts`) file.
+Variables must be defined as named exports in files with a `*.stylex.js` (or `*.stylex.ts`) extension.
 This limitation is currently imposed due to constraints on how styles are compiled on web.

 :::